WireGuard/wireguard-windows/README.md

 ### Alternative: Building from Linux

-You must first have Go ≥1.12 and Mingw installed.
+You must first have Go ≥1.12, Mingw, and ImageMagick installed.

 ```
 $ sudo apt install mingw-w64 golang-go